Jeong Hyuk

-Jeong Hyuk (Korean: 정혁; Hanja: 鄭赫; born May 21, 1986) is a former South Korean footballer.
+Jeong Hyuk (Korean: 정혁; Hanja: 鄭赫; born May 21, 1986) is a South Korean football coach and former player, He is an assistant coach of K League 2 club Incheon United.

 Jeong Hyuk enjoyed many years at Jeonbuk Hyundai Motors, Jeong Hyuk has also extended his contract with Incheon United for the 2022 season.

 For the 2023, season, he has joined K League 2 side Seoul E-Land FC as a coach.